Infrastructure

 The current 14-inch pipeline is unable to meet the rising demand for petroleum products in the region, even after the government invested Sh7.8 billion in 2008 to double its flow rate from 440,000 litres an hour to 880,000 litres per hour.

-This has seen many businessmen using trucks to transport petroleum products in the region – a painfully slow and unreliable method owing to damaged roads and breakdown of vehicles.
+This has seen many traders using trucks to transport oil products in the region – a painfully slow and unreliable method owing to damaged roads and the breakdown of vehicles.

-“The new line is a strategic national project that will enhance security of supply to the region, while transporting increased volumes,” says George Wachira, the director of Petroleum Focus, a Nairobi-based consulting firm.
+“The new line is a strategic national project that will enhance the security of supply to the region while transporting increased volumes,” says George Wachira, the director of Petroleum Focus, a Nairobi-based consulting firm.